-- (1) A retailer must base a small customer's bill for the customer's consumption of: - (a) electricity: - (i) on metering data provided for the relevant meter at the customer's premises provided by the metering coordinator and determined in accordance with the metering rules and rule 21; or - (ii) on any other method agreed by the retailer and the small customer. - (b) gas: - (i) on an actual reading of the relevant meter at the customer's premises provided by the responsible person and determined in accordance with the metering rules; or - (ii) on metering data provided for the relevant meter at the customer's premises provided by the responsible person and determined in accordance with the metering rules; or - (iii) on an estimation of the customer's consumption of energy, as provided by rule 21; or - (iv) on any other method agreed by the retailer and the small customer. - (2) The retailer must use its best endeavours to ensure that actual readings of the meter are carried out as frequently as is required to prepare its bills consistently with the metering rules and in any event at least once every 12 months. - (3) Despite subrules (1) and (2), if there is no meter in respect of the customer's premises, the retailer must base the customer's bill on energy data that is calculated in accordance with applicable energy laws.
+- (1) A retailer must base a small customer's bill for the customer's consumption of: - (a) electricity: - (i) on metering data provided for the relevant meter at the customer's premises provided by the metering coordinator and determined in accordance with the metering rules; or - (ii) on an estimation of the customer's consumption of energy, as provided by rule 21; or - (iii) on any other method agreed by the retailer and the small customer. - (b) gas: - (i) on an actual reading of the relevant meter at the customer's premises provided by the responsible person and determined in accordance with the metering rules; or - (ii) on metering data provided for the relevant meter at the customer's premises provided by the responsible person and determined in accordance with the metering rules; or - (iii) on an estimation of the customer's consumption of energy, as provided by rule 21; or - (iv) on any other method agreed by the retailer and the small customer. - (2) The retailer must use its best endeavours to ensure that actual readings of the meter are carried out as frequently as is required to prepare its bills consistently with the metering rules and in any event at least once every 12 months. - (3) Despite subrules (1) and (2), if there is no meter in respect of the customer's premises, the retailer must base the customer's bill on energy data that is calculated in accordance with applicable energy laws. - (4) Application of this rule to standard retail contracts